2006 FIFA World Cup final: Pre-match

 The official match ball for the final was the + Teamgeist Berlin, a gold-coloured variation of the Adidas Teamgeist, which was unveiled on 18 April 2006.
 The Adidas Teamgeist was used as the official match ball throughout the tournament, provided by German sports equipment company Adidas.

-On 6 July 2006, the Argentine Horacio Elizondo was chosen as referee for the final, ahead of the German Markus Merk and the Slovakian Ľuboš Micheľ.
-Elizondo became a referee in 1994, and refereed his first international match in 1996.
-His compatriots, Dario García and Rodolfo Otero, were chosen as assistant referees, and the Spanish Luis Medina Cantalejo as fourth official.
+On 6 July 2006, Argentine Horacio Elizondo was chosen as referee for the final, ahead of German Markus Merk and Slovak Ľuboš Micheľ.
+Elizondo became a referee in 1994 and refereed his first international match in 1996.
+His compatriots, Darío García and Rodolfo Otero, were chosen as assistant referees, and the Spanish Luis Medina Cantalejo as fourth official.
 Elizondo had given England striker Wayne Rooney a red card against Portugal previously in the tournament.
+Given the presence of four European semi-finalists, the FIFA refereeing committee deemed that refereeing crews for the final four matches should not consist of officials from that continent.
+For Elizondo, it was his fifth match of the 2006 World Cup and his first officiating either of the two finalists.

 Italy's team doctor Enrico Castellacci confirmed on 6 July that Alessandro Nesta was ruled out of the final due to a groin injury he sustained against the Czech Republic on 22 June; France reported no injuries.

-Before the match started, a closing ceremony was organised by FIFA, lasting about 10 minutes, was performed by Il Divo singing their song "The Time of Our Lives", the official song of the 2006 FIFA World Cup, as well as Shakira and Wyclef Jean singing a rendition of their song "Hips Don't Lie".
+Before the match started, a closing ceremony was organised by FIFA, lasting about 10 minutes and featuring Il Divo singing their song "The Time of Our Lives", which was the official song of the 2006 World Cup, as well as Shakira and Wyclef Jean singing a rendition of their song "Hips Don't Lie".